ryuseisan/auto-chatgpt/README.md

 Contributions are welcome!
 Please feel free to submit a pull request or create an issue to discuss any potential improvements or bug fixes.

+## Disclaimer

+This software is experimental in nature, and upon use, the user agrees to the following terms and conditions

+1. This software is experimental and is provided without any warranty.
+2. The user is solely responsible for the use of this software.
+3. The developer is not responsible for any outcomes resulting from the use of this software.
+4. Users agree to abide by the terms of use of OpenAI's ChatGPT.
+For more details, please visit [here](https://openai.com/policies/usage-policies).

+If you do not agree to these terms, you should not use this software.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.